-Stock futures sink, Boeing cutting jobs on COVID-19 fallout
+Dow drop nears 900 points, Microsoft, Chevron lead drop

 Boeing to lay off about 7,000 as COVID-19 crimps business

-Stock futures sank Wednesday as COVID-19 lockdown fears gripped investors across the globe.
+Stocks tumbled Wednesday as COVID-19 lockdown fears gripped investors across the globe.

 Continue Reading Below